openharmony/docs/en/application-dev/reference/apis-network-kit/js-apis-socket.md

 setMulticastTTL(ttl: number): Promise\<void\>;

-Sets the TTL for multicast packets.
+Sets the time to live (TTL) for multicast packets.
 This API uses a promise to return the result.

 > **NOTE**
 > TTL is used to limit the maximum number of router hops for packet transmission on a network.